Medically reviewed on Mar 12, 2019

 - Muscle relaxants.
 You may experience painful or uncontrollable muscle stiffness or spasms, particularly in your legs.
 Muscle relaxants such as baclofen (Lioresal) and tizanidine (Zanaflex) may help.

 - Other medications.
-Medications also may be prescribed for depression, pain, sexual dysfunction, and bladder or bowel control problems that are associated with MS.
+Medications also may be prescribed for depression, pain, sexual dysfunction, insomnia, and bladder or bowel control problems that are associated with MS.

 Physical therapy can build muscle strength and ease some of the symptoms of MS.